Materials

 Standards used for material certification

-The standard for organic materials, such as cotton and linen, sets extensive environmental and social criteria.
+The standard for organic materials, such as cotton, sets extensive environmental and social criteria.

 The standard for fabrics containing recycled fibre, e.g. polyester, based on environmental and social criteria.